Covid Family Letter update 11-23-20

 If you are interested in being added to our lunch program please call any school office.
 We will get you added to the list.
 You can choose a Grab & Go option at either the Ogema or Waubun sites or choose to have it delivered.
 (If you choose delivery it may have to wait until the next day for us to make arrangements.)
 Same day lunch and next day breakfast are being delivered/picked from 11:00am -1:00 pm.
 This program is under the summer food program.
 All learners qualify for this lunch program and do not need to pay.

 Talking with Children about the Coronavirus

 As the news stories and public conversations about Coronavirus increases, so does our anxiety.
 It is only natural that our children would also worry about themselves, their families, the people they love and care about.
 Talking about what is happening in an open and honest manner decreases anxiety and fear.
 Make sure that what you are talking about is factual and not rumors or thoughts that are a result of your own fears and anxiety.
 Focus on what you can and will do to be safe as a family.
 Educate them about germs and personal care and hygiene.
-It is helpful to make sure that information you share is age appropriate.
+It is helpful to make sure that the information you share is age-appropriate.
 Young children need very different information than a teenager.
 Knowledgeable children are safer children.
 Please see the link, “Talking with children about Coronavirus Disease 2019: Messages for parents, school staff, and others working with children”, a resource created by the CDC.